-If a student Respondent poses an immediate threat to the health and safety of the College Community or an immediate threat of significant disruption to Seattle Colleges operations, the Seattle Colleges' student conduct officer may summarily suspend a Respondent pursuant to WAC 132F-121-250, pending final resolution of the allegations.
-Nothing in this Grievance Procedure prohibits the Seattle Colleges from placing non-student employees on administrative leave pending final resolution of the allegations.
+If a student Respondent poses an immediate threat to the health and safety of the College Community or an immediate threat of significant disruption to North Seattle College operations, the North Seattle College student conduct officer may summarily suspend a Respondent according to WAC 132F-121-250, pending final resolution of the allegations.
+Nothing in this Grievance Procedure prohibits North Seattle College from placing non-student employees on administrative leave pending final resolution of the allegations.